geoserver/geoserver/doc/en/user/source/community/remote-wps/index.rst

 The examples will show step-by-step procedures to configure and deploy the whole example on two different machines:

-* Commands to deploy GeoServer with the WPS Remote Plugin and an OpenFire XMPP Server, will be executed on a CentOS Minimal machine
+* Commands to deploy GeoServer with the WPS Remote Plug-in and an OpenFire XMPP Server, will be executed on a CentOS Minimal machine

 * Commands to deploy the WPS Remote XMPP Python Wrapper and GDAL, will be executed on a Windows 7+ machine